Andrew-Dunn/climate-analyser-backend/README.md

 #This creates a folder that allows us to share resources
 Mount and unmount files should be kept in cgi-bin for ease of use

+Change the Address in the DjangoServer file to the Django address, to enable notifications.
+Also set the address in the ThreddServer file.

 It is recomended that you generate a key for munge or copy it over from another node.
 Which will be used in the next install dd if=/dev/urandom bs=1 count=1024 >munge.key

 A slurm.conf file is included but it will have to be set up to suit your configuaration.
-Also note that the /etc/hosts file may need to be updated to provide addresses for the nodes
+Also note that the /etc/hosts file may need to be updated to provide addresses for the nodes.
+It is also recomended that all nodes be added to a security group opening ports to the other nodes.

 run installSlurm.sh